PocketDad/PocketDad.github.io/index.md

 <img src="doc/individual-task.png" style="width: 250px">

+Phase 3: Implementing Riverpod methods for databases and continuing to add to UI

 ## Installation
 Download the source code found in the [PocketDad Repository](https://github.com/PocketDad/pocketdad).
 In a terminal, cd into the pocketdad directory and run: